minvws/nl-covid19-data-dashboard/docs/page-parts.md

 ## Querying page parts

-In the `getStaticProps` phase of a page `getPagePartsQuery` can be used to construct a query that will return the page parts for the specified page.
+In the `getStaticProps` phase of a page `getPagePartsQuery` can be used to construct a query that will return the page parts for a specified page.
 This array of page parts can then easily be projected into an object that holds each page part in a separate property.